Ranchordas Pagi

-Ranchordas Pagi (Born: Ranchhod Rabari) (1901–2013) worked as a scout on behalf of the Indian Army.
-His story is featured in a 2021 film Bhuj: The Pride of India where his character of an Indian Army Scout and R&AW agent is played by Sanjay Dutt.
+Ranchordas Pagi (Ranchhod Rabari / Full Name - Ranchodbhai Savabhai Rabari) (09/09/1901 – 18/01/2013) worked as a scout on behalf of the Indian Army.
+His story is featured in the 2021 film Bhuj: The Pride of India where his character of an Indian Army Scout and R&AW agent is played by Sanjay Dutt.

 Early life

-Pagi was born in a family of Pathapur Gathras or Pithapur village in Pakistan, a village bordering near Banaskantha district of Gujarat.
+Pagi was born in a family of Pathapur Gathras or Pithapur village (now Pakistan), a village near India-Pakistan Border.
 He migrated to India after Partition of India in 1947.

-A border post of Suigam in Banaskantha district of Gujarat, at the international border region of North Gujarat was named 'Ranchhoddas Post'.
-This was the first time that an army post was named after a common man as well as a statue of his was installed.

 Pagi

 Pagi means 'guide', the person who shows the way in the desert.
 Ranchoddas, the man in the picture, was affectionately called 'Pagi' by General Sam Manekshaw.